-The right flower pot will provide the necessary drainage for the plants’ roots to thrive.
-The roots of plants may become waterlogged and lead to root rot without right drainage.
+The right flower pot will provide the necessary drainage for the plants’ roots.
+The roots may become waterlogged without right drainage.
+This leads to root rot.
 You can use several different types of flower pots to promote better drainage.

-Clay flower pots have great natural ability for letting excess water drain away from the soil and roots, making them ideal for most plants.
-Terra cotta is another great material for containers because its porous structure allows air and moisture to flow freely out of the pot when needed.
-Glazed ceramic pots are also a good option as they have some porous qualities while still being able to hold water well inside them.
+Clay flower pots have great natural ability for letting excess water drain away from the soil and roots.
+Terra cotta is another great material for containers.
+Because its porous structure allows air and moisture to flow freely out of the pot when needed.
+Glazed ceramic pots are also a good option.
+They have some porous qualities while still being able to hold water well inside them.

-Generally speaking, larger pots with good depth should provide your plant with enough room while still leaving ample room above soil level.
+Generally speaking, large pots with good depth can provide your plant with enough room while still leaving ample room above soil level.
 Additionally, any holes at the bottom of your pot should be adequately sized.
 So the excess water can let out without causing overflow issues.

-You should choose containers that are made from materials with lighter color finishes.
+You should choose containers with lighter color finishes.
 So that they don’t absorb too much heat during hot summer days.
 This could cause problems with root damage or wilting if plants get too warm during hotter parts of the day.

 Additionally, you may want to look into self-watering containers if you’re looking for something more convenient.
-These types of containers contain reservoirs at their base that allow them to constantly feed water into the soil over time without needing frequent watering like traditional flowerpots do.
+These types of containers contain reservoirs at their base.
+This allows them to constantly feed water into the soil over time.
+You don't need to frequent watering like traditional flowerpots do.